radius-project/bicep-types-aws/artifacts/bicep/aws/aws.gamelift/default/types.md

 * **ObjectVersion**: string: The version of the file, if object versioning is turned on for the bucket.
 Amazon GameLift uses this information when retrieving files from your S3 bucket.
 To retrieve a specific version of the file, provide an object version.
 To retrieve the latest version of the file, do not set this parameter.
 * **RoleArn**: string (Required): The Amazon Resource Name (ARN) for an IAM role that allows Amazon GameLift to access the S3 bucket.

+## ServerProcess
+### Properties
+* **ConcurrentExecutions**: int (Required): The number of server processes that use this configuration to run concurrently on an instance.
+* **LaunchPath**: string (Required): The location of the server executable in a custom game build or the name of the Realtime script file that contains the Init() function.
+Game builds and Realtime scripts are installed on instances at the root:

+Windows (for custom game builds only): C:\game.
+Example: "C:\game\MyGame\server.exe"

+Linux: /local/game.
+Examples: "/local/game/MyGame/server.exe" or "/local/game/MyRealtimeScript.js"
+* **Parameters**: string: An optional list of parameters to pass to the server executable or Realtime script on launch.

+## StorageLocation
+### Properties
+* **Bucket**: string (Required): An Amazon S3 bucket identifier.
+This is the name of the S3 bucket.
+* **Key**: string (Required): The name of the zip file that contains the build files or script files.
+* **ObjectVersion**: string: The version of the file, if object versioning is turned on for the bucket.
+Amazon GameLift uses this information when retrieving files from your S3 bucket.
+To retrieve a specific version of the file, provide an object version.
+To retrieve the latest version of the file, do not set this parameter.
+* **RoleArn**: string (Required): The Amazon Resource Name (ARN) for an IAM role that allows Amazon GameLift to access the S3 bucket.

 ## Tag
 ### Properties
 * **Key**: string (Required): The key name of the tag.
 You can specify a value that is 1 to 128 Unicode characters in length.
 * **Value**: string (Required): The value for the tag.
 You can specify a value that is 0 to 256 Unicode characters in length.

+## Tag
+### Properties
+* **Key**: string: The key for a developer-defined key:value pair for tagging an AWS resource.
+* **Value**: string: The value for a developer-defined key:value pair for tagging an AWS resource.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 1 to 256 Unicode characters in length.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 1 to 256 Unicode characters in length.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length.

+## TargetConfiguration
+### Properties
+* **TargetValue**: int (Required): Desired value to use with a target-based scaling policy.
+The value must be relevant for whatever metric the scaling policy is using.
+For example, in a policy using the metric PercentAvailableGameSessions, the target value should be the preferred size of the fleet's buffer (the percent of capacity that should be idle and ready for new game sessions).

+## TargetTrackingConfiguration
+### Properties
+* **TargetValue**: int (Required)